websanco/liferay-learn/docs/dxp-cloud/latest/en/manage-and-optimize/application-metrics.md

 1. Create a Dynatrace account.
 1. Generate the Dynatrace secret `token` and `tenant` values.
-1. Add Dynatrace environment variables to the `LCP.json` file in the DXP Service's production environment. <!-- "...in the DXP Service's production environment" is unclear to me. --> For example:
+1. Add Dynatrace environment variables to the `LCP.json` file in the DXP service's production environment.
+For example:

 ```json
 {